Liptovský Mikuláš: Tourism

 The town is one of the most famous tourist centers in Slovakia because of its rich cultural life and also because it is a perfect starting point for tourists, from where it is easy to reach the Low Tatras (Demänová valley) with well-known caves such as the Demänová Ice Cave or Demänová Cave of Freedom, or to the Western Tatras.
 Folk architecture can also be seen nearby in Vlkolínec near Ružomberok, or Pribylina, a few kilometers west of the town, and for recreation, the lake called Liptovská Mara is available.
 Since 2004 a new aquapark called Aquapark Tatralandia has been open.
 The area is also well-known due to its location close to the biggest ski resort in Slovakia, Jasná.
 Many modern lifts and recent additions made to its infrastructure have meant it has become a popular ski center for many western tourists over the last few years.

-Demographics

-According to the 2001 census, the town had 33,007 inhabitants.
-94.07% of inhabitants were Slovaks, 2.30% Roma, 2.10% Czech and 0.28% Hungarians.
-The religious make-up was 34.48% Catholics, 32.26% people with no religious affiliation, and 26.85% Lutherans.
+Population